-Built by the Mughals in 1639, the Red Fort gets its name from its huge red sandstone walls.
+Built by the Mughals in 1638, the Red Fort gets it,s name from it’s huge red sandstone walls.
 Set in Old Delhi, the octagonal fort is spread over 254 acres.
 The planning and design of the fort is a mixture of Mughal, Persian, Hindu and Timurid traditions.

 Strong influence on the structures built around Delhi, the Red Fort has a museum that houses Mughal-era specimens, including daggers, curtains, miniatures and carpets.
 Highlights of this architectural creativity include the Peacock Throne, Stepping Well, the Imperial Bath, the Moti Mosque and the Diamond Palace.

 Located in the heart of Old Delhi, the Jame Mosque is the largest and most well-known mosque in India.
 It was built during the reign of Mughal Emperor Shah Jahan between 1650 and 1656 and took more than 5000 workers to complete this costly structure.
 Built of red sandstone and marble, the revered mosque has three gates, four towers, two 40-meter-high minarets and a courtyard that can hold 25,000 devotees.
 Please note that you are not allowed to enter the mosque during prayers.